 Auburn Road And Native Point Vineyard

 On the western bank of the Tamar River, not far from where it feeds into the surging waters of Bass Strait, is a patch of untamed paradise where north-facing hills spill into a lake surrounded by native forest dense with wild peacocks and turkeys, black swans and pademelons.
-The healthy ecosystems, spring-fed dam, remarkable soils and room for expansion were among the things that attracted Handpicked to Auburn Road Vineyard, our first Tasmanian vineyard, purchased in 2018.
+The healthy ecosystems, spring-fed dam, remarkable soils and room for expansion were among the things that attracted Handpicked to Auburn Road Vineyard - our first in the Tasmanian wine regions, purchased in 2018.

 Handpicked had been working with Sheena and Tim High, founders of Native Point Vineyard, for several years before the property joined Handpicked's family.
 We loved the vineyard, one of very few on the eastern side of the Tamar Valley, the quality of the fruit and Sheena and Tim’s uncompromising approach to quality and sustainability.
 When the vineayrd became ours in 2019 we knew it was well positioned to convert to organics.
 With its north-east facing hills collecting warmth from the sun and reflected off the river, Native Point is one of the warmest sites in the valley and a perfect counterpoint to Auburn Road Vineyard.